 One of the things I loved at Prambanan was it never felt too crowded, it never felt rushed.
 If you wanted to, you could walk around the temples all day and no one would hassle you, no one would bat an eyelid.

 Each temple is so intricately carved that you can just spend hour after hour exploring each one, and as a photographer there are so many different types of shot you can get there.
-This really is one of the finest temples in Indonesia.
+There’s a reason why this is one of the most famous temples in Indonesia.

 How much does Prambanan cost?

-Tickets to Prambanan cost 252,000 IDR (£16/$20) and gives you access to the complex.
-There is also a traditional Ramayana ballet performance every evening with all the temples lit up at night.
+Tickets to Prambanan cost £26/$32 and gives you access to the complex with a one-hour guided tour.
+The There is also a traditional Ramayana ballet performance every evening with all the temples lit up at night.

 With temples such as Angkor Wat in Cambodia and Wat Pho in Thailand, Borobudur, Candi Ratu Boko and Prambanan can easily be held in the same light.

 They really are the most beautiful temples in Indonesia, and if they’re not on your bucket list they really should be!